quang04/TensorRT-Inject-Preprocess-Postprocess-Layer/README.md

 # TensorRT-Inject-Preprocess-Postprocess-Layer
+In traditional inference pipelines, data is often transferred between CPU and GPU for preprocessing and postprocessing operations.
+These memory transfers introduce additional latency and synchronization overhead, which can significantly reduce overall inference performance.
+To address this issue, this project integrates preprocessing and postprocessing directly into the TensorRT execution graph using custom plugin layers backed by CUDA kernels.
+By keeping the entire pipeline on the GPU, the system minimizes unnecessary memory transfer and enables fully end-to-end GPU inference pipeline.
+## How to use
 1. Python convert from pytorch model to onnx mode
 2. C++ load onnx model then inject preprocess and postprocess layer to onnx layer
 3. C++ build engine from onnx